 Town maps are similar in detail to parish maps.
 Town maps refer to allotments rather than portions, and are at a larger scale than parish maps.

 ‘Crown plans’ or ‘Portion plans’ are compiled to provide historical information about a portion of land.

 Some Crown Plans are held at State Records as NRS 13859.
-These plans are listed in the online Index to Surveyor General’s Maps and Plans.
+These plans are listed in the online Index to Surveyor General’s Crown Plans.

-Other Crown Plans are available from the Land and Property Management Authority (LPMA).
-Digital copies of the plans will be progressively available on the LPMA’s PIXEL public terminals at State Records.
+Other Crown Plans are available from Land and Property Information NSW (LPI).
+Digital copies of the plans will be progressively available on the LPI’s PIXEL public terminals at State Records.